grimace/Datanucleus-Cassandra-Plugin/README.markdown

 * Subclass retrieval and persistence
 * Basic secondary indexing with simple terms.  && || < <= > >= and == are supported.
 * In memory ordering and paging.
 Paging is not supporting without an ordering clause
+* Custom conversions of your own classes via either an interface or a conversion
+* Automatic creation of column families and indexes based on annotations and JDO configuration

 See all unit/integration tests for details on how to annotate objects, as well as correctly query them.